Use and care of kitchen knives

 Watch out for rust!

 Beware of traditional Japanese knife blades made of high-carbon steel, which can oxidize.
 They are sensitive to humidity and the acidity of food.
 These knives require special care.
-Knives of this type are identified as follows in the online store: "WARNING: THE HEART OF THIS KNIFE MAY RUST".
+Knives of this type are identified as follows in the online store: "WARNING: THE core OF THIS KNIFE MAY RUST".
 For further information on steel types, see this section.

 Knife sharpening

-Sharpening the blade, ideally before or after each use, straightens the cutting edge to maintain it for as long as possible and avoid frequent sharpening.
+Strop the blade, ideally before or after each use, straightens the cutting edge to maintain it for as long as possible and avoid frequent sharpening.

 CUTTING SURFACE